What is the difference between graduation and commencement?

 |Commencement||Commencement is a ceremony that allows students, family and friends to celebrate in the student’s academic accomplishments.
 Participation in the ceremony does not mean the student has graduated and students do not receive their certificates or diplomas at the ceremony.|

 Students at Portland Community College are automatically awarded degrees and certificates upon completion of requirements for the student's recorded program of study.
 Opting out of an institutional award requires emailing the Student Records and Graduation Office.
 Multiple credentials may be automatically awarded within a student's program of study.

 - 1) Declare your program of study

-- To declare a new program of study, access the Change My Degree/Major link from the MyPCC Home tab in the Registration Services channel.
+- To declare a new program of study, click Update your degree and major in the Term-to-Term Checklist on the MyPCC Home tab.
 Call the Registration Helpline at 971-722-8888 (option 2) if you are unable to use the online form or want to add additional degree/majors or certificates.

 - 2) Complete requirements as published in the academic catalog you are following

 - If your GRAD Plan does not reflect the academic catalog requirements (see below) you are following, please contact Student Records at 971-722-7100.

 - If you are completing alternate requirements, please work with your Faculty Department Chair to submit a Course Substitution Form (view a sample substitution form here; actual forms available from your Department or Faculty Department Chair).

 - If you have attended a previous college or university, follow the online transfer credit request process.